raiyanyahya/freshenv/README.md

 ## Installation Linux

-I recommend using the snap package manager to install freshenv.
+(WORK IN PROGRESS) I recommend using the snap package manager to install freshenv.

 ```console
   snap install freshenv